Press enter to skip the top menu

 Program tracing is correct for the return journeyE

-The outwared journey completed correctlyA
+The outward journey completed correctlyA

 The return journey completed correctlyM